HayrichDevOps/homeproject/README.md

        https://download.docker.com/linux/centos/docker-ce.repo

-2.### Configure Docker Package Repository & Install Docker.
+2.Configure Docker Package Repository & Install Docker.

     $ sudo dnf config-manager --add-repo=https://download.docker.com/linux/centos/docker-ce.repo
     $ sudo dnf install -y docker-ce

-3.### Install Docker Engine
+3.Install Docker Engine

     $ sudo yum install docker-ce docker-ce-cli containerd.io docker-compose-plugin

-#####If prompted to accept the GPG key, verify that the fingerprint matches 060A 61C5 1B55 8A7F 742B 77AA C52F EB6B 621E 9F35, and if so, accept it.
+If prompted to accept the GPG key, verify that the fingerprint matches 060A 61C5 1B55 8A7F 742B 77AA C52F EB6B 621E 9F35, and if so, accept it.
-##### This command installs Docker, but it doesn’t start Docker.
+This command installs Docker, but it doesn’t start Docker.
 It also creates a docker group, however, it doesn’t add any users to the group by default.

-4.### To verify the status of docker.
+4.To verify the status of docker.

     $ sudo systemctl status docker

-### If you wish local user to mange and run docker commands, then add the user to docker group using beneath command.
+If you wish local user to mange and run docker commands, then add the user to docker group using beneath command.

     $ sudo usermod -aG docker $USER

-5.### Check docker version
+5.Check docker version

     $ docker --version

-6. ### Test docker installation
+6. Test docker installation

     $ docker run hello-world

-7.### Install docker-compose.
+7.Install docker-compose.

     $ dnf install -y curl